 As the people who are living with MS, it’s us who know what we can and cannot do.

-However you make decisions, it’s never easy and will probably bring some sleepless nights with it.
-But we have to do it and sometimes a neutral person, like a life coach or a therapist could help you make a valuable decision.
-This is something I do if I struggle with decision-making, and it helps.
+If you’re struggling, sometimes a “neutral” person, like a life coach or a therapist, could help you make a valuable decision.
+I do this if I struggle with decision-making, and it helps.